Ezy-DerpyFurry/Portfolio/Code/Python/classes/README.md

   total = minutes * .1 + texts * .05 + 8 // Just gave away the answer using proper math symbols good job!
   OUTPUT “You must pay ” + total // why use + ? ur not doign a math equation and u dont add a int to a string what?

-^^ Dis is a beginners class so what I did was way more complicated also things after // are my thongs on the rules.
+^^ Dis is a beginners class so what I did was way more complicated also things after // are my things on the rules. oops mistype